androidthings/sample-simplepio/README.md

-Simple example of Brillo Peripheral I/O APIs
+Simple example of Android Things Peripheral I/O APIs
 ============================================

-This Brillo app runs basic code that exercises the PIO APIs.
+This Android Things app runs basic code that exercises the PIO APIs.
 Each sample is an Android module that can be run independently.

 **IMPORTANT**: Please, note that these samples are not necessarily the easiest way to accomplish